 During cardiac arrest lay rescuers and health care providers should perform chest compressions at a rate of 100 to 120 per minute.
-This change added an upper limit of 120 to the recommendation because compression rates greater than 120 per minute negatively affect outcomes for cardiac arrest.
+This change added an upper limit of 120 because compression rates greater than 120 per minute negatively affect outcomes for cardiac arrest.

 Full Chest Wall Recoil: